Price of Anarchy for Auction Revenue: Single-Item First Price Auction

-When other bidders have realized values and submitted bids, bidder $\agent$ wins only if her bid exceeds both her reserve and the bids of other players.
-Consequently, $\threshpt{\valothers}= \max(\reservei, \bidothers(\valothers))$ is the price a bidder must pay to win; we will formally refer to it as her \emph{threshold bid}.
-As we are in the Bayesian setting, a bidder is not reacting to this threshold, but is acting in expectation over the types and actions of her competitors.
-These actions induce a distribution over threshold bids.
-The cumulative distribution function of threshold bids for a bidder $i$ is precisely the bid allocation rule $\bidallocagent$.
+When other bidders have realized values and submitted bids, bidder $\agent$ wins only if her bid exceeds the bids of other players.
+Consequently the price a bidder must pay to win is $\threshpt{\valothers}= \max_{j\neq i} s_j (\val_j)$; we will refer to it as her \emph{threshold bid}.
+In a Bayesian setting, a bidder reacts not to a deterministic threshold, but rather views $\threshpt{\valothers}$ as a random variable, with the bid allocation rule $\bidallocagent(\cdot)$ as its CDF.